Go on Erasmus+

 Where Can I study?

 You can study in a partner institution of your home institution.
-35 participating countries in Europe could considered as Partner Institution but your university should have signed agreement with the institutions in order to take part in the exchange abroad.
+35 participating countries could considered as Partner Institution but your university should have signed agreement with the eligible institutions in order to take part in an exchange abroad.
+Israel provides a unique experience and offers diverse academic opportunities

 You should contact the international office at your university and follow the deadlines for Erasmus+ Programme on your their website; Usually Israeli students go abroad during the Winter Semester.